GSA/fpki-guides/pages/fpki_pki.md

 ## What is Public Key Infrastructure (PKI)?
-PKI provides for public key encryption and digital signature services. <!-- This paragraph needs a more complete, concise definion of PKI.
+PKI provides for public key encryption of data and digital signature services. <!-- This paragraph needs a more complete, concise definion of PKI.
 The most important factor appears to be "encryption" since it appears first...?
 Will a program manager understand what "digital signature services" entail? --> It is implemented through specific policies, processes, server platforms, software, and workstations.
 This "system" is used to administer public key certificates and public-private "key pairs" and includes services that issue, maintain, and revoke public key certificates.

 PKI uses public key (PK) cryptography, which uses public and private key pairs to encrypt and decrypt data.
 Public keys may be disseminated widely; however, a private key is known only to the owner (senders and receivers).
 A sender uses a private key to encrypt unprotected information (i.e., transform plaintext to ciphertext).
 A receiver uses a corresponding private key to either: (a) transform the ciphertext back into plaintext, (b) verify the sender’s identity, or (c) verify the data’s integrity, or some combination of these options. <!-- Doesn't say how the data is encrypted, decrypted, etc. -->